frg/chrome-ext-maltasupermarket/README.md

-# Maltasupermarket.com Chrome Extension
+# Maltasupermarket.com Web Extension

 [Maltasupermarket.com](https://www.maltasupermarket.com) provides a handy *price per unit* value for each product on their site but unfortunately they do not provide the ability to search by this value.
-This Chrome Extension gives the website this ability.
+This Web Extension gives the website this ability.

 ![price per unit values](assets/Price%20per%20Unit%20640x400.jpg)